OpenSource-For-Freedom/CYBER_OPS/README.md

 </div>

-If youre staring in an early role and your goal is "Red Team" start at the bottom.
+If youre starting in an early role and your goal is "Red Team" start at the bottom.

 - Learn Documentation
 - Learn OSINT